Anjok07/ultimatevocalremovergui/README.md

 ## About

 This application is a heavily modified version of the vocal remover AI created and posted by GitHub user [tsurumeso](https://github.com/tsurumeso).
 You can find tsurumeso's original command line version [here](https://github.com/tsurumeso/vocal-remover).
 The official v5 GUI is still under developement and will be released some time in Q3 2021.
-New models for this version will be released at the end of the week.
+New beta models for this version will be released at the end of the week.

 - **Special Thanks**
     - [tsurumeso](https://github.com/tsurumeso) - The engineer who authored the AI code.
 Thank you for the hard work and dedication you put into the AI application this GUI is built around!